tomasc/mongoid_ability/README.md

 All subjects have to include the `Subject` module, and the run the `has_locks` macro defining the association name and name of the lock class.

-Each action to be used for this particular `Subject`, and its default outcome, needs to be defined using the `default_lock` macro.
+Each action and its default outcome (to be used for this subject), needs to be defined using the `default_lock` macro.

 ```
 class MySubject